WemyssJ/RvTK-Releases/README.md

 This allows organisations to maintain consistent RvTK settings across teams, helping standardise workflows, improve productivity, and support company BIM standards.

+Further deployment options and management features will continue to be developed.

 ---

-## Future Development & Commercial Roadmap
+# Development Roadmap

-RvTK is currently in the development and beta testing phase, with a focus on refining workflows, improving stability, and incorporating feedback from experienced Revit users.

-Future development plans include:

-* Continued compatibility testing across future Autodesk Revit releases
+RvTK has progressed from BIM automation tools into a wider Revit productivity platform focused on improving everyday workflows for AEC professionals.

+## Completed

+- [x] C# Revit add-in framework developed
+- [x] Autodesk Revit API integration established
+- [x] Multi-version Revit support implemented (Revit 2023–2026, initial Revit 2027 testing)
+- [x] Custom ribbon interface developed
+- [x] RvTK Command Centre developed
+- [x] Custom WPF user interface framework implemented
-* Expansion of BIM management and quality assurance workflows
+- [x] BIM Manager configuration and deployment workflows developed
-* Additional automation tools for BIM professionals
-* Development of specialised tools and workflows for architectural, MEP, structural, and other design disciplines
-* Organisation-wide deployment and configuration management features
-* Collaboration with industry specialists to identify solutions that provide the greatest practical benefit across different disciplines

-As RvTK continues to develop, we are actively seeking feedback from professionals across different areas of the AEC industry.

-Specialists in architecture, MEP, structural engineering, and other disciplines are encouraged to share their workflows, challenges, and suggestions to help shape future tools and ensure RvTK addresses real-world project requirements.

-The roadmap towards commercial release includes:

-* Continued refinement and testing of core workflows
-* Establishment of commercial licensing options
-* Development of customer support processes
-* Long-term product maintenance and update strategy

-The aim is to provide a sustainable product that continues to deliver value to BIM professionals and organisations through ongoing development, regular updates, and responsive support.

-Prior to any commercial transition, existing testers and users will receive advance communication regarding licensing options and future availability.
+- [x] BIM management, QA, productivity, and automation tools developed
+- [x] Testing and validation completed across real-world Revit workflows

 ---

+## Current Phase

+**External Beta Testing & Development**

+Currently focused on:

+- [ ] Rolling out RvTK to selected external testers
+- [ ] Gathering feedback from BIM professionals
+- [ ] Improving stability, performance, and usability
+- [ ] Prioritising future development based on real-world workflows
+- [ ] Expanding feedback from structural, architectural, MEP, and other disciplines

+---

+## Next Steps

+- [ ] Continue expanding BIM management and productivity workflows
+- [ ] Develop specialised tools for additional AEC disciplines
+- [ ] Enhance organisation-wide deployment and configuration management
+- [ ] Expand quality assurance and BIM standards workflows
+- [ ] Continue compatibility testing across future Autodesk Revit releases
+- [ ] Prepare RvTK for future commercial release

+---

-## Development & Community
+# Development & Community

 RvTK is actively being developed, and feedback from users is an important part of shaping the future direction of the toolkit.

 Users are encouraged to share:

-* Workflow challenges
+- Workflow challenges
-* Repetitive tasks they would like automated
+- Repetitive tasks they would like automated
-* Suggestions for new tools
+- Suggestions for new tools
-* Improvements to existing functionality
+- Improvements to existing functionality

 Feedback helps prioritise development and ensures future features provide meaningful value to users.

+As development progresses, we are actively seeking input from professionals across different areas of the AEC industry.

+Specialists in architecture, MEP, structural engineering, and other disciplines are encouraged to share their workflows, challenges, and suggestions to help identify opportunities where RvTK can provide the greatest practical benefit.

+---

+# Early Contributor Recognition

-Users who actively support the development of RvTK through valuable feedback, workflow suggestions, testing, and feature input may be eligible for preferential pricing or discounts when commercial licensing is introduced.
+Users who make significant contributions to the development of RvTK through valuable feedback, workflow suggestions, testing, and feature input may be eligible for preferential pricing or discounts when commercial licensing is introduced.

+The aim is to recognise users who help shape the direction of RvTK and contribute meaningful insight during the development process.

-Details of any early contributor benefits and eligibility criteria will be confirmed closer to commercial release.
+Details regarding eligibility and any early contributor benefits will be confirmed closer to commercial release.

+---

+# Commercial Release

 During the development and beta testing phase, RvTK will remain available at no cost to users participating in testing and feedback.

-As RvTK progresses towards commercial release, users will receive advance notice of any future licensing changes.
+As RvTK progresses towards commercial release, users will receive advance notice of any future licensing changes, pricing options, and availability.

-Future pricing will aim to remain realistic, fair, and accessible for BIM professionals and organisations while supporting continued development and ongoing support.
+Future licensing will aim to remain realistic, fair, and accessible for BIM professionals and organisations while supporting continued development, maintenance, and ongoing support.

 ---

-## Contact
+# Contact

 For feedback, suggestions, beta testing enquiries, or further information:

-📧 **info@rvtk.co.uk**
+**info@rvtk.co.uk**

 We welcome input from BIM professionals, industry specialists, and organisations looking to improve Revit workflows and help shape the future development of RvTK.